 During 2004, the first move in a desired generational change of ownership was taken as the SAXS business was transferred to a sister company JJ X-Ray Systems ApS (now SAXSLab) under full ownership of Karsten Joensen.

 During 2005-2006, the generational change continued with the newly hired physicist, Ph.D.
 Christian Mammen and culminated in an employee takeover.
 Christian (CEO), Henning (CTO) and Karsten (S&M) became the new owners whereas Jens Linderholm, on the sideline, ensured a successful transfer of knowledge and procedures.
-The incorporation of the company was completed with the JJ X-Ray’s relocation to the commercial science park, Scion DTU, on the premises of the Technical University of Denmark.
+The incorporation of the company was completed with the JJ X-Ray’s relocation to DTU Science Park, on the premises of the Technical University of Denmark.